 Functions covered would include regulatory, sales and marketing, technical operations, business development, corporate finance, corporate management systems, legal and human resources among others.
 These services are rendered by Vivant to allow efficient transfer of business and technical expertise, thus improving cost efficiencies and synergies.
 Vivant houses a pool of highly qualified professionals with business expertise relating to the business of the Vivant Group.
 Service Level Agreements are in place to ensure the quality of service and competitive pricing.
-These transactions result to fees paid by the subsidiary and associates to the Company.

-Aside from the abovementioned, below are other services provided to and/or transactions entered into by Vivant with related parties in 2013.
+Aside from the abovementioned, below are other services provided to and/or transactions entered into by Vivant with related parties in 2014.

-- Vivant obtained a Standby Letter of Credit (SBLC) and acted as one of the surety for the benefit of a certain associate in connection with its IPP Administrator contract. - Vivant extended interest bearing cash advances to a certain associate to fund its working capital requirements. - Vivant has an outstanding lease agreement with a certain associate involving rental of its commercial office space.
+- Vivant obtained a domestic Standby Letter of Credit (SBLC) to serve as guarantee for the debt servicing of an associate company's peso-denominated term loan. - Vivant issued a corporate guarantee for the benefit of its subsidiary in connection with its hydropower service contract. - Vivant has an outstanding lease agreement with a certain associate involving rental of its commercial office space.